Skip to main content

 Beacon makes it easy to import relationships in bulk, so that you don't have to add them each manually.

 Unlike other imports in Beacon, you will only be able to import relationships in a set format, using our core relationships import template.
-In order to run your import, you will need to transfer your relationships data into this template ready for upload.
+To run your import, you will need to transfer your relationship data into our template ready for upload.

 Formatting your CSV